intuiface/intuiface-cdk/libs/core/src/lib/services/README.md

 Get response from cache first.
 If nothing is found, make a network request and cache response.
 Use for performance and you want to avoid unecessary network request.

+### CacheScope

+`Enum` that defines if a cache is available across all experiences or only the current one.
+- `Player`:
+Player scope means cache will be shared between all experiences.
+- `Experience`:
+Experience scope means cache will be available only for current experience.
+_*Note*_: When deleting experience, Player will delete all cache associated with this experience.

 ### CacheOptions
 An object configuring cache options for a request.